LGBTQ+ Money Survey: Attitudes, Challenges and Opportunities

 Do you agree with this statement: "I have bad spending habits that I need to improve or change"?

-When we asked respondents how many credit card accounts they had in their name, LGBTQ+ respondents were less likely to have multiple credit cards compared with the general population.
+When we asked LGBTQ+ respondents how many credit card accounts they had in their name, the results were comparable to last year.

-• 50% of LGBTQ+ respondents had just one or two credit cards in their name compared with 40% of the general population
+• 47% of respondents had just one or two credit cards in their name, which is a slight decrease compared with 50% last year.
+The overall average among Americans is 3.9 credit cards.

-• 21% of both groups cited not having any credit cards in their name
+• 21% cited not having any credit cards in their name, which remains consistent with last year.

 Question: How many credit card accounts are in your name?